jozsefcsiza/ESP32-INMP441-SPECTRUM/README.md

 Any android devce with bluetooth.

 # SOFTWARE
+It is a visual studio project and you can easily copy the necessary files to your arduino ide project.

 Spectrum analyzer matrix patterns source code and wiring by [Scott Marley](https://github.com/s-marley/ESP32-INMP441-Matrix-VU)

 INMP441 I2S source code by [WLED sound reactive fork](https://github.com/atuline/WLED)